During a divorce, the children are always left in the middle.

 Do you know if your ex already had a child custody lawyer?
-If they do, it may be time for you to hire one too.
+If they do, it may be time for you to hire the best Odessa Texas Custody Lawyer.

 However, hiring a lawyer doesn’t always mean that the situation will get contentious.
 It’s explicable if you feel worried due to your partner’s access to legal counsel.